trishullab/LibraryAugmentedSymbolicRegression.jl/README.md

 > [!NOTE]
 > The `ext/SymbolicRegressionLaSRExt` module is not yet available in the released version of SymbolicRegression.jl.
 It will be available in the release `vX.X.X` of SymbolicRegression.jl.

-## Search options

-Other than `LLMOptions`, We have the same search options as SymbolicRegression.jl.
-See https://astroautomata.com/SymbolicRegression.jl/stable/api/#Options